Public API Changes in Aspose.Cells 8.3.1

 workbook.save("output.xlsx");

-The methods isStrictSchema11 & setStrictSchema11 have been added to OdsSaveOptions class in order to allow the developers to save the spreadsheet in format conforming to ODF v1.2 specification.
-The default value of setStrictSchema11 property is false, means, from version 8.3.1 of Aspose.Cells APIs the ODS files will be saved as ODF format version 1.2 by default.
+The methods isStrictSchema11 and setStrictSchema11 have been added to the OdsSaveOptions class in order to allow developers to save the spreadsheet in a format conforming to the ODF v1.2 specification.
+The default value of the setStrictSchema11 property is false, which means that from version 8.3.1 of Aspose.Cells APIs, ODS files will be saved as ODF format version 1.2 by default.

-Below provided code snippet saves the ODS file in ODF 1.2 format.
+The code snippet below saves the ODS file in ODF 1.2 format.

 Java